 High School Bible

 A general overview of the basic skills and doctrines that are an important part of living life as a Christ-follower.
 Topics will include the character and attributes of God, Bible study skills, Christian disciplines, worship, and evangelism.
-The focus of this class will be hands-on learning to equip students to grow and mature in their faith.
-Discussion and written responses will also be an integral part of our class, especially as we explore the broad range of denominational similarities and differences on several of these topics
+The focus of this class will be using hands-on learning to equip students to grow and mature in their faith.
+Discussion and written responses will also be an integral part of our class, especially as we explore the broad range of denominational similarities and differences on several of these topics.
+This class is NOT a sequel to Middle School Bible Survey, however, students taking this class should have a solid foundation of biblical knowledge in order to get the most out of this class.
+Content discussed and the pacing of the class is designed for 8th graders or early high school students.

-High School Bible Year 1: Theology & Worldview
+High School Bible Year 1: Christian Worldview & Theology

 This class will offer an in-depth study of and discussion about basic faith truths of the Christian Worldview and Reformed Biblical beliefs.
 Students will do at-home projects and papers to discover how these truths impact culture.
 Students will also learn to have tactical conversations with those of other belief systems.
 This class serves as a prerequisite for an upper-level Apologetics class.